From Blois to Amboise on the Loire Valley by bike

 Day 6: Vineyard loop (23 km)

 This short loop takes you through the vineyards of Montlouis-sur-Loire, renowned for their delicious white wines.
-Pedal along the road that winds between hillsides and bucolic landscapes.
+Pedal along the road that winds through hillsides and bucolic landscapes.
 Return to Amboise.

 Day 7: Amboise